gauravacad/IMTECH_DAY2/ESP32/things_speak/readme.md

 # ThingSpeak – Getting Started

-Go to [ThingSpeak](https://thingspeak.mathworks.com/ )an click the “Get Started For Free” button to create a new account.
+Go to [ThingSpeak] (https://thingspeak.mathworks.com/ )an click the “Get Started For Free” button to create a new account.
 This account is linked to a Mathworks account.
 So, if you already have a Mathworks account, you should log in with that account.